Ex-Zy/devjobs/README.md

-# Frontend Mentor - DevJobs fullstack web app(Express.js/Vue3/VueRouter/Vite/PostCss)
+# Frontend Mentor - DevJobs fullstack web app

 This is a solution to the [Devjobs web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.